Infineon/mtb-example-optiga-mqtt-client/README.md

 1. Initializes the secure element

-2. Extracts the pre-provisioned public key certificate out of the chip
+2. Extracts the pre-provisioned public key certificate from the chip

 3. Populates the public key certificate with the internal configuration for secure communication